Lumbini

 4.)
 Contemporary Chronology: c.
 563 - c.
-483 BCE) Siddhartha Gautama achieved Enlightenment and became Shakyamuni Buddha (शाक्यमुनि बुद्ध) who founded Buddhism.
-He later passed into parinirvana at the age of eighty, in c.
-544 BCE.
-Lumbini is one of four most sacred pilgrimage sites pivotal in the life of the Buddha.
+483 BCE) Lumbini is one of four most sacred pilgrimage sites pivotal in the life of the Buddha.

-Lumbini has a number of old temples, including the Mayadevi Temple, and several new temples, funded by Buddhist organisations from various countries.
-Most of the temples have already been completed and some are still under construction.
-Many monuments, monasteries, stupas, a museum, and the Lumbini International Research Institute are also near to the holy site.
-The Puskarini, or Holy Pond, is where Mayadevi, the Buddha's mother, is believed to have taken the ritual bath prior to his birth and where the Buddha also had his first bath.
-At other sites near Lumbini, earlier Buddhas were born, then achieved ultimate Enlightenment and finally relinquished their earthly forms.
+Lumbini has a number of old temples, including the Mayadevi Temple, and several new temples funded by Buddhist organizations from various countries, a few of which are still under construction.
+Monuments, monasteries, stupas, a museum, and the Lumbini International Research Institute are also near to the holy site.
+There is a puskarini, or holy pond, where Mayadevi, the Buddha's mother, is believed to have taken ritual cleansing prior to his birth, and where he was first bathed.
+At other sites near Lumbini, earlier Buddhas were born, achieved ultimate Enlightenment and finally relinquished their earthly forms.

 Lumbini was made a World Heritage Site by UNESCO in 1997.
 (Note: Buddhist scriptures and travel accounts of Chinese monks, Faxian and Xuanzang, describe relative location of cities Lumbini, Sravasti, Kapilavastu and Rajgir.
 Based on these data, recent work has used geometrical methods to pin-point the location of Lumbini.
 The results indicate that Kapilavastu and Lumbini were located to the south of Rajgir.
 Out of two historical Kosala's, South Koshala was located to the south of Rajgir.
 The results reject North Kosala as Gautama Buddha's native country.)

 In Buddha's time

 In the time of the Buddha, Lumbini was situated east of Kapilavastu and south-west of Devadaha of Shakya, an oligarchic republic.
 According to the Buddhist tradition, it was there that the Buddha was born.
-Ashoka Pillar of Lumbini, a monolithic column with an inscription in the ancient Brahmi script discovered at Rupandehi in 1896, is believed to mark the spot of Ashoka's visit to Lumbini.
+The Ashoka Pillar of Lumbini, a monolithic column with a Brahmi script inscription discovered at Rupandehi in 1896, is believed to mark the spot of Ashoka's visit to Lumbini.
 The site was not known as Lumbini before the pillar was discovered.
 The translation of inscription (by Paranavitana) reads:

 When King Devanampriya Priyadarsin had been anointed twenty years, he came himself and worshipped (this spot), because the Buddha Shakyamuni was born here.
 (He) both caused to be made a stone bearing a horse and caused a stone pillar to be set up, (in order to show) that the Blessed One was born here.
-(He) made the village of Lumbini free of taxes, and paying (only) an eighth share (of the produce).
+(The King) made the village of Lumbini free of taxes, and paying (only) an eighth share (of the produce).
 (Note: Several alternative translations have been published.)

 The park was previously known as Rupandehi, 2 mi north of Bhagavanpura.
 The Sutta Nipáta (vs. 683) states that the Buddha was born in a village of the Sákyans in the Lumbineyya Janapada.
 The Buddha stayed in Lumbinívana during his visit to Devadaha and there preached the Devadaha Sutta.